ow-mods/ow-mod-man/owmods_gui/HELP.md

 Note that you won't be able to launch the game from the manager when in steam deck's game mode.
 But so long as you've _pressed_ "Launch Game" at least once, you can launch the game directly and it will still be modded.

-**You'll also need to change your controller layout to the "Mouse Only" template.**
+**To use the manager in Game Mode, you'll also need to change your controller layout to the "Mouse Only" template.**

 ## How do I uninstall it?